Mobile users, find MENU top left, LOGIN top right

-Be familar with the area you are riding to.
+Be familiar with the area you are riding to.
 Try to avoid road construction and busy highways.
 Plan at least one restroom and water stop along the way.
 Let the riders know where the planned regroup stops are.
 Regroup as needed and count riders to make sure you have not lost anybody.
 Be aware if any riders are having mechanical or physical troubles.

 After the ride thank everyone in your group for riding with you and invite them back for the next ride.

 Most important: Be flexible.
 Things don't always go as planned.